Onyeka Okongwu NBA Playoffs Player Props: Hawks vs. Celtics

-The Atlanta Hawks, Onyeka Okongwu included, square off versus the Boston Celtics at 3:30 PM ET on Saturday in the 2023 NBA Playoffs.
+Onyeka Okongwu will hope to make a difference for the Atlanta Hawks at 7:00 PM on Tuesday against the Boston Celtics in the 2023 NBA Playoffs.

-Now let's dig into Okongwu's available prop bets, with a particular eye on stats and trends to help you make good picks.
+In this article we will break down Okongwu's prop bets, using stats to help you make good selections.

 Onyeka Okongwu Prop Bets vs. the Celtics